What KDCube Is

 |---|---|

-| Bundle | Python package registered with @agentic_workflow.
-The unit of AI application deployment — contains agent logic, tools, skills, widget UI, main UI, operations, and optional public endpoints. |
+| App | Packaged KDCube application registered internally with @bundle_entrypoint.
+It contains agent logic, tools, skills, widget UI, main UI, operations, named-service providers, and optional public endpoints. |

 | Ingress | API gateway service: auth, SSE streaming, task enqueueing, rate limiting.
-Handles all inbound traffic before the bundle sees it. |
+Handles all inbound traffic before the app sees it. |

-| Processor / Proc | Queue worker: executes bundles, hosts the Operations REST API.
-Loads bundle singletons and calls execute_core() per turn. |
+| Processor / Proc | Queue worker: executes apps, hosts the Operations REST API.
+Loads app singletons and calls execute_core() per turn. |

 | Timeline | Rolling cross-conversation context persisted as artifact:conv.timeline.v1.
 Ordered blocks (oldest → newest) streamed as SSE events.
 Grows across turns; compacted when context budget is reached.
 The turn log is the per-turn portion appended each turn. |